Tobacco Tax Administration

 - amounts of products produced by brand and size;

-During each accounting period, the trader is obliged to agree the liability for the tax with the Revenue Control officer.
-Home manufacturers must provide details of cigarettes produced by brand and pack size during the period.
-They must show details of stamps used.
+During each accounting period, the trader must agree on the tax liability with the Revenue Control officer.
+Home manufacturers must provide details of cigarettes produced by brand and pack size during the period and show details of the stamps used.

-Imports or consignments within the EU will be undercover of an Administrative Accompanying Document.
-In the case of imports from third countries a single administrative document is used.
+Imports or consignments within the EU will be covered by an Administrative Accompanying Document.
+In the case of imports from third countries, a single administrative document is used.
 It must set out the price declared to the Revenue.
-There are similar provisions to the above in respect of deferment of payments and arrangement for smoking tobacco and other products.
+Similar provisions exist to the above with respect to the deferment of payments and arrangements for smoking tobacco and other products.

 The Finance Act 2001 sets out offences in relation to tobacco products tax.
 It provides that any person who offers for sale or delivery, other than under a duty-suspension arrangement, cigarettes otherwise than in packs which have been stamped, on which tax has been paid is guilty for an offence.

-The offence is subject on conviction on summary charge to a fine up to €3,000 or twelve months imprisonment, or an indictment to fine of up to €12,695 or an imprisonment for five years.
+The offence is subject on conviction on the summary charge to a fine up to €3,000 or twelve months imprisonment or an indictment to a fine of up to €12,695 or imprisonment for five years.
 The cigarettes in relation to which the offence is committed are subject to forfeiture.
 Any vehicle in which the cigarettes are found may be forfeited.

-Any person who counterfeits, alters or makes fraudulent use of a tax stamp is guilty of an offence, subject to the same punishment.
+Any person who counterfeits, alters, or fraudulently uses a tax stamp is guilty of an offence and subject to the same punishment.

 Authorised officers at the Revenue Commission have powers to enter premises of importers and manufacturers of tobacco products.
 They have extensive powers to search, take samples, inspect accounts et cetera.
 It is an offence to resist, obstruct or impede an officer of the Revenue Commissioners in the exercise of these powers.
 Articles involved in unlawful trade are liable to forfeiture.